-Some pet parents get too soft dog beds for their senior dogs or dogs with bone and joint issues, thinking that it will be quite relieving.
+Some pet parents get too soft dog beds for their senior dogs or dogs with bone and joint issues, thinking it will be pretty relieving.
 But it’s the other way around.
-Such beds are actually bad for a dog’s joints.
+Such beds are bad for a dog’s joints.
 Too soft dog beds put tremendous pressure on their joints to get in and out of bed.

 You Didn’t Consider Your Dog’s Chewing Habit.